ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Multiplexing

+All HTTP Datagrams are associated with an HTTP request stream.

 When running over HTTP/3, multiple exchanges of datagrams need the ability to coexist on a given QUIC connection.
 To allow this, the QUIC DATAGRAM frame